d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/vision-transformer.md

 # Transformers for Vision
 :label:`sec_vision-transformer`

-The transformer architecture was initially proposed for sequence to sequence learning, with a focus on machine translation.
+The Transformer architecture was initially proposed for sequence to sequence learning, with a focus on machine translation.
-Subsequently, transformers emerged as the model of choice in various natural language processing tasks :cite:`Radford.Narasimhan.Salimans.ea.2018,Radford.Wu.Child.ea.2019,brown2020language,Devlin.Chang.Lee.ea.2018,raffel2020exploring`.
+Subsequently, Transformers emerged as the model of choice in various natural language processing tasks :cite:`Radford.Narasimhan.Salimans.ea.2018,Radford.Wu.Child.ea.2019,brown2020language,Devlin.Chang.Lee.ea.2018,raffel2020exploring`.
 However, in the field of computer vision the dominant architecture has remained the CNN (:numref:`chap_modern_cnn`).
-Naturally, researchers started to wonder if it might be possible to do better by adapting transformer models to image data.
+Naturally, researchers started to wonder if it might be possible to do better by adapting Transformer models to image data.
 This question sparked immense interest in the computer vision community.
 Recently, :citet:`ramachandran2019stand` proposed